Many or all companies we feature compensate us. Compensation and editorial

 Tip

 Registration with the Selective Service and prior drug convictions no longer affect federal student loan eligibility.
-If you’re currently incarcerated, you won’t qualify for federal loans, but you may be eligible for federal grants or work-study.
+If incarcerated, you won’t qualify for federal loans, but you may be eligible for federal grants or work-study.

 You may be denied Direct PLUS Loans if you have an adverse credit history.
 PLUS loans are made to eligible parents, graduate students, and professional students.
 An adverse credit history means that you have certain negative items on your credit reports, such as:

-• Accounts that are delinquent, charged-off, or in collections
+• Accounts that are delinquent, charged off, or in collections

 • Accounts in default